 Met SeniorMinds wil de Universiteit van Amsterdam de opgebouwde kennis over cognitieve veroudering toepassen in de maatschappij, deels gekoppeld aan nieuwe onderzoeksprojecten.
 Een online instrument voor het meten van de cognitie of lifestyle, bijvoorbeeld, levert voor een individuele medewerker relevante informatie op.
 Door het analyseren van de data kunnen we verschillende patronen in kaart brengen waarmee steeds betere adviezen kunnen worden gegeven voor interventie of preventie.

 In the Netherlands, every year more than 45,000 people suffer a first-ever stroke, resulting in large numbers of patients with chronic disabilities.
-We propose to build a prediction machine, based on clinical data and advanced neuroimaging data that will help clinicians to predict long-term outcome in an efficient and reliable manner.
+The Visual Brain Group proposes to build a prediction machine, based on clinical data and advanced neuroimaging data that will help clinicians to predict long-term outcome in an efficient and reliable manner.

 Stroke refers to a sudden incident (bleeding or blockage) in the blood circulation of the brain, resulting in nerve cell death and subsequent loss of neurological function.
 In the Netherlands, every year more than 45,000 people suffer a first-ever stroke, resulting in large numbers of patients with chronic disabilities.
 We propose to build a prediction machine, based on clinical data and advanced neuroimaging data that will help clinicians to predict long-term outcome in an efficient and reliable manner.